Guitars owned by Paul Cooijmans

 Arne Hempenius model LPE - 2007 to present

 A steel-string acoustic guitar with about the body shape of a classical guitar, and a neck almost as wide as that of a classical guitar.
-I use it to play the music I used to play on my classical guitar; It has a clearer and more transparent sound, and longer "sustain".
+I use it to play the music I used to play on my classical guitar; it has a clearer and more transparent sound, and longer "sustain", but is less loud.
 Serial nr.
 0017.
-It was built between 1999 and 2005 [Lion Guitars].
-This is now my main guitar.
+It was built between 1999 and 2005.
+This was my main guitar from 2007 to 2015.

 Photos: [2007] [2007]